karenpayneoregon/NorthWind-2020/readme.md

 For demonstrating working with the new model a C# Windows form project uses [Microsoft Entity Framework Core](https://docs.microsoft.com/en-us/ef/core/) 3.x to present data.

-Currently presented, customers and contacts, more will be added shortly.

 ![ef](assets/Microsoft1.png)